AbstractEndeavors/abstract-ai/README.md

 ---

 Your journey towards seamless data handling starts here!
 Dive into the code, and feel free to contribute or suggest improvements.

-### Extended Overview

-Instead of the user making multiple attempts to format their queries correctly and getting feedback from the AI, and subsequently manually sending multiple prompts; this module equips the system with enough autonomy to address these challenges independently, minimizing the back-and-forth interactions after the initial prompt submission.
-It addresses the need to automate code segmentation, provide relevant instructions, and reduce manual interaction with the AI, improving efficiency.

 ### Main Components